The plan was to fly out of Lichinga on the Tuesday morning.

 Anyway, long story short, Scott was still standing in the immigration office as the kids and I raced to the airport to get on the plane.
 (Thanks Ben!).

 The reasoning?
 The next plane out of Lichinga was scheduled for Thursday (it’s currently Tuesday) and the low likelihood of getting six tickets for our whole family in two days time (let alone the cost) meant we needed to be on that plane.

 So after stalling at the airport as long as possible, I boarded the plane as the very last passenger with: four crying kids who didn’t know where Dad was, a small handful of cash that my teammate Ben had in his jacket pocket, no passports and all the luggage.
 It was such a frantic mess that the baggage scanning guy let me run straight through – I think he must have taken pity on me so laden down with semi-hysterical kids and oodles of bags that he didn’t even make me open anything or take the computer out!

-All the while Scott stood in immigration and then watched us fly away.
+All the while Scott stood in immigration and watched us fly away overhead.

 That’s the mess.
 Here’s the part where miracle #1 happens.

 I’d left Scott’s jacket at the airport for him to come and pick up.
 It was in a bag and I figured he might get cold in the two days before I saw him.
 He wouldn’t have clean underwear but he would have a jacket to wear.